cloud-atlas-ai/obsidian-ics/README.md

 %>
 ```

-See [advanced Templated usage example](https://github.com/muness/obsidian-ics/discussions/74#discussion-5779931) for an example that demonstrates more features.
+See [advanced Templated usage example](https://github.com/cloud-atlas-ai/obsidian-ics/discussions/74#discussion-5779931) for an example that demonstrates more features.

-You can see the available fields in the [Event interface](https://github.com/muness/obsidian-ics/blob/master/src/IEvent.ts).
+You can see the available fields an the [Event interface](https://github.com/cloud-atlas-ai/obsidian-ics/blob/master/src/IEvent.ts).

 ## Support